AndiEcker/AcuSihotInterfaces/README.md

 #### Synchronization Log

-The synchronization process is fully logged within the new `T_SRSL` table providing the following columns:
+Any synchronizations are fully logged within the `T_SRSL` table of the Acumen system, providing the following columns:

 | Column Name | Column Content |
 | --- | --- |